Pantocyclus/InstantSCCS/README.md

 - Have the following [cookbookbat](https://kol.coldfront.net/thekolwiki/index.php/Cookbookbat) recipes read: [honey bun of Boris](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_honey_bun_of_Boris), [Pete's wiley whey bar](https://kol.coldfront.net/thekolwiki/index.php/Pete%27s_wiley_whey_bar), [Boris's bread](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Boris%27s_bread), [roasted vegetable of Jarlsberg](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_roasted_vegetable_of_J.), [Pete's rich ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Pete%27s_rich_ricotta), [plain calzone](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_plain_calzone) and [baked veggie ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_baked_veggie_ricotta).
 - Ensure your [trainset](https://kol.coldfront.net/thekolwiki/index.php/Model_Train_Set) has not been reconfigured in the past 40 turns prior to ascending (we will need to reconfigure it immediately upon ascension). <br/>
 - You should run `instantsccs sim` to check if you have all the necessary requirements. <br/>
   - Note that while not a lot of requirements are listed as necessary, you are highly encouraged to have most, if not all, of the highly recommended resources (or have shinies to make up for whichever is lacking).
-The script will not break if you are lacking any particular non-necessary requirement, but it will also not guarantee you success for a one-day ascension. <br/>
+The script will not break if you are lacking any particular non-necessary requirement, but it will also not guarantee you success for a one-day ascension if all you have are the necessary requirements. <br/>
     ![image](https://user-images.githubusercontent.com/98746573/225634734-8792246c-cea1-4f4a-81c5-315b252500d6.png)

 ### In Valhalla